rubenafo/wp-d3/trunk/readme.txt

 * Fixed plugin initialization bug that generated a wrong js script include.
 * The [d3-link] tag is now optional and can be skipped if nothing needs to be included.
 * The shipped d3.js version has been updated to D3 v3.3.10
+= 2.0 =
+* New interface added to edit and save D3 code without interfering with post content by means of a javascript editor providing syntax highlightning, syntax error warnings and tab indentation.
+* Old tag system is still supported.